 The chemical treatment is a spray that dries to become very effective at waterproofing the fabric, but it tends to wear off after a few cycles through the washing machine.
 With these beds, you won’t know when it’s no longer waterproof until it’s too late and urine or vomit has soaked through to the foam.

-Related Read: 8 Best Outdoor Cat Beds in 2021 – Reviews & Top Picks
+- Related Read: 8 Best Outdoor Cat Beds – Reviews & Top Picks

 Washing The Foam